 I just want to point out that I’m not advocating to ignore backlinks, that would kind of defeat the purpose of this article, wouldn’t it?
 I’m just simply stating that it is possible to rank for certain keywords without having a tonne of them already.

 While backlinks are really critical when you are going for page one, it doesn’t mean you need a tonne of them to still rank for certain keywords or phrases.

-Google values good content, proper SEO practices and seamless user experience above all else so these will be your key focuses.
+Google values good content, proper SEO practices and prioritises user experience above all else so these will be your key focuses.

 Ranking can be quite easy depending on the keyword phrase you’re targetting.
-Long-tail keyword phrases generally have lower search volume so the competition will be much less competitive, meaning you will likely rank better without backlinks as opposed to a highly competitive keyword.
+Long-tail keyphrases generally have lower search volume so the competition will be much less competitive, meaning you will likely rank better without backlinks as opposed to a highly competitive keyword.